 Pro-Tips

-Think about when you order a steak.
+- Think about when you order a steak.
 A red wine, like cabernet or syrah, would go great with that because the tannins help cut through the fat in the steak.
-I use a cabernet for the not-so-secret bolognese.
+I use a cabernet for bolognese.

 Milk helps soften the meat.
 When you simmer the meat in milk and continue to break the meat apart, mild acidity in milk and the calcium react with the meat and help to break down any connective tissue and tenderize the meat.